-In accordance with MiFID II, the Bank classifies its Clients in two main categories: Private Clients and Professional Clients.
+In accordance with the Rules the Bank classifies its Clients as either Retail Clients or Professional Clients.
 Different levels of protection apply to each category.

-Private Clients are considered to possess the lowest experience, knowledge and expertise in relation to investment services.
-Private Clients will therefore benefit from the highest level of protection.
+Retail Clients are considered to possess the lowest experience, knowledge and expertise in relation to investment services.
+Retail Clients will therefore benefit from the highest level of protection.